astoeckl/NLP2Chart2/README.md

 Start with "streamlit run main.py"

 Data can be processed in CSV format and exported as PNG or HTML.
-The following chart shows the system architecture of the version using CodeX for code generation.
+The following chart shows the system architecture using CodeX for code generation.

 ![Architecture](architectur.png "The Architecture")